Skip to content

 What this panel does not cover

-This panel is useful for identifying inhalant allergy triggers, but it does not answer every clinical question on its own.
+This panel checks for sensitization to the eight included inhalant allergens, but it does not answer every clinical question on its own.

 • Diagnosis: It does not confirm asthma or rhinitis on its own; it needs clinical interpretation in the context of symptoms, history, and physical examination by a qualified medical professional.